Raiwind Ijtema: History

 Tabligh Jamaat encourages its followers to follow the pattern of spending "an evening, one night, three days, a week, or forty days, 40 continuous days a year, and ultimately 120 days at least once in their lives engaged in tabligh missions".
 During the course of these tours, members are generally seen dressed in simple, loose-clothing.
 The Jamaat's walking on streets can be identified by its members carrying sleeping bags and packs of bare minimum cookery on their backs and walking in a straight line along the pathways and footpaths, when they are aiming to arrive at a destination by foot.
 These members use mosques as their base during their stays but particular mosques, due to more frequent tablighi activities, have come to be specifically associated with this organisation.
 These mosques generally hold the periodic, smaller scale convocations for neighbourhood members.

 During their stay in mosques, these jamaats conduct a daily gasht, which involves visiting local neighbourhoods, preferably with the help of a local guide.
 They invite people to attend the Maghrib prayer at their mosque and those who attend are delivered a sermon after the prayers, which essentially outlines the Six Principles.
 They urge the attendees to spend time in tabligh for self reformation and the propagation of Islam.
 Also the regular activities like eating, sleeping etc. are also carried out in the mosques.

 Generally, the assumed role of these jamaat members cycle in a way that they may be engaged as a preacher, a cook or as a cleaner at other times.
 Among Tabligh Jamaat members, this is generally referred to as khidmat which essentially connotes to serving their companions and freeing them for tablighi engagements.
 The members of the Jamaat are assigned these roles based on the day's mashwara.
 The markaz keeps records of each jamaat and its members, the identity of whom is verified from their respective mosques.
 Mosques are used to assist the tablighi activities of individual jamaats that voluntarily undertake preaching missions.
 Members of a jamaat, ideally, pay expenses themselves so as to avoid financial dependence on anyone.
 However, reverent members may at times also sponsor expenses of some of their "brothers" who might be devoted members but without necessary financial means.

+In 2011 the congregation divided into two phases due to administrative and security reasons.